jxhnthan/NUS-PL4226-Submission/README.md

 1. Data (2 excel spreadsheets for Nodes and Edges)
 2. Parliamentary Questions (compiled in .pdf format from January 2022 to August 2022)
 3. R Script (source code)
-4. R Script Output (in .pdf format)
+4. Output (R script in .pdf format, relevant networks and graphs)

 How to replicate the analysis?
 1. Download both excel spreadsheets